Incheon21/VeriFund/README.md

 VeriFund emerges to solve this pressing global need for trustless, proof-based, on-chain donation systems, enabling borderless giving with verifiable usage.

-## Solution & Opportunity: VeriFund
+## 💡Solution & Opportunity: VeriFund

 VeriFund is not just a donation platform — it's an ecosystem of accountability, built on a blockchain that can actually support it i.e. the Internet Computer Protocol (ICP) that isn’t just another smart contract chain.
 It's the only blockchain that allows developers to build full-stack decentralized applications, including: